rogeecn/gdm/README.md

 [English](https://github.com/rogeecn/gdm/blob/main/README.md) | [中文](https://github.com/rogeecn/gdm/blob/main/README_CN.md)

-`gdm 'is implemented in go package of desert plug-in.
+`gdm` is implemented in go package of desert plug-in.
 Go and some data structures are used to encapsulate the method call of desert plug-in.

 Compared with the original function call